gicking/STM8_templates/Projects/STM8_StdPeriphLib_Examples/README.md

 Minimal-C:
 ----------
-  simple C-project without Arduino-like initialization and with calls to the STM8 Standard Peripheral Library (SDCC patch available from https://github.com/gicking/STM8-SPL_SDCC_patch) No further assumption is made, no interrupts are used.
+  simple C-project without Arduino-like initialization and with calls to the STM8 Standard Peripheral Library (SPL)
+  (SDCC patch available from https://github.com/gicking/STM8-SPL_SDCC_patch) No further assumption is made, no interrupts are used.
   Can be used as starting point for SPL projects with extreme memory limitations.
+  Note that device headers from STM8_templates and SPL are incompatible -> need to create separate SPL.c file in project folder and use interface functions (here simply 'SPL_init()' and 'SPL_setPin()').
+  Advantage is transparent mixing of STM8_templates (simple) with STM8 SPL library (powerful) and examples by STM.
   Functionality:
   - init FCPU to 16MHz
   - configure pin as output